← Back to Articles

 Partial distribution: the real advantage

-The numbers above assume you distribute all profit as dividends immediately.
+The numbers above assume you distribute all profit as dividends once distribution is legally available.
 The s.r.o. becomes substantially more interesting when you retain part of the profit in the company:

 • Retained profit pays only the 21% corporate tax — no dividend tax until distributed